fbpx

 The Local Tavern

-The Local are bringing back a part of the old Lansdowne Road Tavern and guys, we salute you #RIPLandsdowne.
-Enjoy some of your Irish faves this St Patrick’s Day, an all-day breakfast, Guinness and Beef Pie, and other chef specials!
+The Local are bringing back a part of the Lansdowne Road Tavern and guys, we salute you #RIPLandsdowne.
+Reviving its former Irish pub roots for one day only – its spirit lives on in the form of all day dining, Irish fare faves and chef specials available specifically for this grand occasion!
 We’ll forgive you for leaving a chubbier little leprechaun #MoreToLove.
-Available only on St Patty’s Day so get it while you can!
+Available only on St Paddy’s Day, so get it while you can!

 Where: Chevron Renaissance, 3240 Surfers Paradise Boulevard, Surfers Paradise